 5 QUANTITATIVE ANALYSIS

-Complementing the ethnographic analysis a survey was also conducted.
+Complementing the ethnographic analysis a survey was also conducted in later offerings.
 The survey was conducted over two semesters (Fall 2016 and Spring 2017).
 The survey was voluntary, had no weight in the course grade, and was conducted under an IRB approved protocol.
 A total of 176 out of 191 students (a 91% response rate) gave consent to participate in the study.
 Approximately 60% of the students were female.
 There was a distribution over academic years (freshmen and sophomores were each 30% of the class while juniors and seniors were each 20% of the class).

 The survey asked six questions which are identified in Figure 4 as: Giving (I felt comfortable giving help to others in my cohort.), Interaction (I felt the others in my cohort often interacted with me and the others.), Learning (I felt my cohort helped my learning.), Seeking (I felt comfortable getting help from others in my cohort.), Useful (I believe that the course material is useful.), and External/Useful (I felt the others in my cohort believed that the course material is useful).
 Each question was answered on a 7 point Likert scale as shown in the figure.